 Through Project Reach Youth, we provide teenagers and young adults with the support they need to be healthy and safe, reach educational and career goals, develop new skills, and prepare for adulthood.

 High School Equivalency Prep Program

 The Basic Education, Pre-High School Equivalency (HSE), and HSE Preparation Program provides education, guidance, and support for people age 17 and a half and older who have not completed high school.
 Classes, tutoring, counseling, and workshops help participants successfully complete the High School Equivalency Exam and prepare for college and a career.

 For more information on young adult education programs, please call 718-768-0778.

 Project SAFE Program

-The Project SAFE Teen Health Center, at the Park Slope Family Health Center at NYU Langone, serves youth between the ages of 13 and 20.
-Birth control, emergency contraception, gynecological exams, and testing for pregnancy and sexually transmitted diseases, including HIV, are provided.
+The Project SAFE Teen Health Center, based at the Park Slope Family Health Center at NYU Langone, serves youth between the ages of 13 and 20.
+Birth control, emergency contraception, gynecological exams, and testing for pregnancy, sexually transmitted disease, and HIV are provided.
 Health education and counseling are also available.
 For more information on the Project SAFE Teen Health Center, please call 347-880-8042.

-Project TRACK is an afterschool program that helps high school students get the support and opportunities they need to successfully complete high school and transition into college and a career.
-Services available include case management, college advisement, college trips, homework help, tutoring, community service opportunities, and enrichment activities, including cooking, the arts, and sports.
+Project TRACK is an afterschool program that provides high school students with the resources and opportunities they need to successfully complete high school and transition into college and career.
+Services include case management, college advisement, college trips, homework help, tutoring, community service opportunities, and enrichment activities including cooking, the arts, and sports.
 For more information, please call 718-832-4281.